2-0-0-0/SmartLead/Readme.md

                                Though powerful, this method faced limitations due to non-uniform website structures.
 We flag this as a point for future enhancement (see below).

+ Export: Users can export enriched lead data as a CSV for further analysis or CRM integration.

 3. Fake Website Detection (Heuristic)

 To filter out non-genuine or low-quality leads, we implemented: